-NOTICE OF PUBLIC HEARING TO CON-SIDER THE ADOPTION OF THE FISCAL YEAR 2021/2022 BUDGET; AND NOTICE OF REGULAR BOARD OF SUPERVISORS' MEETING.

-The Board of Supervisors ("Board") of the University Village Community Development District ("District") will hold a public hearing on August 12, 2021 at 11:30 a.m. at the offices of Mirromar Development Corporation, 10801 Corkscrew Road, Suite 305, Estero, Florida 33928 for the purpose of hearing comments and objections on the adoption of the proposed budget ("Proposed Budget") of the District for the fiscal year beginning October 1, 2021 and ending September 30, 2022 ("Fiscal verting of the District will also be held at that time where the Board may consider any other business that may properly come before it.
-A copy of the agenda and Proposed Budget may be obtained by contacting the offices of the District Manager, Wrathell, Hunt and Associates, LLC, by mail at 2300 Glades Road, Suite 410W, Bocc Raton, Florida 33431 or by phone at (S61) S71-0010 ("District Manager's office"), during normal business hours, or by visiting the District's website, http://universi tyvillageed.net/.
+UNIVERSITY VILLAGE COMMUNITY DEVELOPMENT DISTRICT NOTICE OF PUBLIC HEARING TO CONSIDER THE ADOPTION OF THE FISCAL YEAR 2022/2023 BUDGET; AND NOTICE OF REGULAR BOARD OF SUPERVISORS' MEETING.
+The Board of Supervisors ("Board") of the University Village Community Development District ("District") will hold a public hearing on August 11, 2022 at 11:30 a.m., at the offices of Miromar Development Corporation, 10801 Corkscrew Road, Suite 305, Estero, Florida 33928 for the purpose of hearing comments and objections on the adoption of the proposed budget ("Proposed Budget") of the District for the fiscal year beginning October 1, 2022 and ending September 30, 2023 ("Fiscal Year 2022/2023").
+A regular board meeting of the District will also be held at that time where the Board may consider any other business that may properly come before it.
+A copy of the agenda and Proposed Budget may be obtained by contacting the offices of the District Manager, Wrathell, Hunt and Associates, LLC, by mail at 2300 Glades Road, Suite 410W, Boca Raton, Florida 33431 or by phone at (561) 571-0010 ("District Manager's office"), during normal business hours, or by visiting the District's website, http://universityvillagecdd.net/.
 The public hearing and meeting are open to the public and will be conducted in accordance with the provisions of Florida law.
 The public hearing and meeting may be continued to a date, time, and place to be specified on the record at the meeting.
 There may be occasions when Board Supervisors or District Staff may participate by speaker telephone.
 Any person requiring special accommodations at this meeting because of a disability or physical impairment should contact the District Manager's Office at least forty-eight (48) hours prior to the meeting.
-If you are hearing or speech impaired, please contact the Florida Relay Service by dialing 7-1 , or 1.800-955-8771 (TTY) / 1.800-955-8770 (Voice), for aid in contacting the District Manager's Office.
+If you are hearing or speech impaired, please contact the Florida Relay Service by dialing 7-1-1, or 1-800-955-8771 (TTY) / 1-800-955-8770 (Voice), for aid in contacting the District Manager's Office.
 Each person who decides to appeal any decision made by the Board with respect to any matter considered at the public hearing or meeting is advised that person will need a record of proceedings and that accordingly, the person may need to ensure that a verbatim record of the proceedings is made, including the testimony and evidence upon which such appeal is to be based.
+District Manager Pub Date: July 21, 28, 2022 #5342192